 \subsection{Multi-Query Transformer (MQTransformer)}

-\textbf{Overview.} As shown in Fig.~\ref{fig:over_view}, our MQTransformer contains feature extractor and Multi-query transformer learning modules.
-The former extract features while the latter is a multi-query transformer to perform cross-task association.
-The latter contains a shared encoder, a cross-task attention module and a shared decoder where the task-relevant queries are the inputs and perform that task association.
+\textbf{Overview.} As shown in Fig.~\ref{fig:over_view}, our MQTransformer contains feature extractor and multi-query transformer learning.
+The former extracts features, while the latter is a multi-query transformer to perform cross-task query association.
+The latter contains a shared encoder, a cross-task query attention module and a shared decoder where the task-relevant queries are the inputs and perform that task association.

 \textbf{Feature Extractor.} We first extract image features for each input image.
-It contains a backbone network (Convolution Network~\cite{HRnet_19} or Vision Transformer~\cite{swin}) with Feature Pyramid Network~\cite{fpn2017} as neck.
+It contains a backbone network (Convolution Neural Network~\cite{HRnet_19} or Vision Transformer~\cite{swin}).
 This results in a set of multi-scale features.
-We fuse these features into one single high-resolution feature map via addition and bilinear interpolation upsampling.
-Moreover, to generate scale aware feature, we perform a bilinear downsampling operation on the take-aware fused feature.
-As shown in Fig.~\ref{fig_encoder_decoder}, we take two tasks ($TN=2$) and two-scale features as examples.
-Thus we obtain four features, two tasks with two scales ($X_{s}^{1}$ means scale $s$ with task number 1).
+We fuse these features into one single high-resolution feature map (task-specific feature in Fig.~\ref{fig:over_view}) via addition and bilinear interpolation upsampling.

-\textbf{Motivation of Multi-Query Transformer.} Our key insight is to replace complex pixel-wised task association with task-aware queries.
-To achieve that, we use a shared encoder to encode each task-aware feature into their corresponding queries.
+\textbf{Motivation of Multi-Query Transformer.} Our key insight is to replace complex pixel-wised task associations with task-relevant queries.
+To achieve that, we use a shared encoder to encode each task-specific feature into their corresponding queries.
 Then the task association can be performed within these queries.
-Finally, the refined task-aware features can be decoded from the reasoned queries with another shared decoder.
+Finally, the refined task-specific features can be decoded from the reasoned queries with another shared decoder.

-\textbf{Shared Encoder.} We feed the extracted features and the task-relevant query into a shared encoder.
-Such encoder builds the one to one connection between features and queries on different tasks and scales which is shown in the pink box in Fig.~\ref{fig_encoder_decoder}.
+\textbf{Shared Encoder.} We feed the extracted task-specific feature and the task-relevant query into a shared encoder.
+Such encoder builds the one-to-one connection between features and queries on different tasks, which is shown in the pink box in Fig.~\ref{fig_encoder_decoder}.